Damning the Coal Company

 January 18, 1980

 The topic here is the strip-mining of prime farmland, but the larger topic is the exploitative attitude toward land resources of all kinds.
-This piece expresses my personal views, not my judgments as a journalist.
-I still think extractive industries like coal mining wreak more than they sow.
+This piece expresses my personal views, not my judgments as a journalist, and I still think extractive industries like coal mining wreak more than they sow.
 The fevered metaphors of the opening paragraph embarrass me now, but overall my analysis was much more measured than my previous diatribes on this topic.

 When giant coal stripping shovels bite into the black earth in mid-Illinois, the pain of the assault reaches deep into people and touches them in places beyond the reach of argument.
 Strip mining, especially of prime farmlands, has been likened to rape, and it is like rape if only in the violence of the passions it arouses.
 Strip mining has radicalized farmers, and turned housewives who otherwise would never quarrel over a ten-cent overcharge at the grocery store into Joans of Arc.